 - Maintaining the program in a good format is very helpful.

 - While each programmer may have her own programming style, there are some general guidelines.

-- Start a new line after each semicolon.
+- Move to a new line for each semicolon.

 - Align paired braces vertically.

 - Indent blocks according to their levels.

-- Give variables understandable names.

-- Declare related variables in the same line.

-- Add proper white spaces and empty lines.

 - Write comments.

-- Start a new line after each semicolon.
-Do not put two statements in one line!
+- Move to a new line for each semicolon.

+- Never put two statements in the same line!

 - Align paired braces vertically.

 - Which one do you prefer?